 Back in 2019, this intrepid explorer opened the door of the Grain Store pub in Newcastle's east end, jumped on the newly-opened light railway, and with the famous words "Go west, young man!" resonating in my head, began the Newy Crafty Crawl.

 Four years on and how things have changed.
-Embark on the same journey now and there are 11 venues worthy of your attention – of which six are breweries – and that's without mentioning fine spots for the beer lover further afield: Carrington Bowlo and Young Street Hotel in Carrington; Modus Beer in Merewether.
-What's more, the likes of Grainfed Brewing and Akasha are waiting on the periphery to start pouring their beers.
+Embark on the same journey now and there are 11 venues worthy of your attention – of which six are breweries – and that's without mentioning fine spots for the beer lover further afield: Carrington Bowlo and Young Street Hotel in Carrington; Modus Beer in Merewether (see base of article).
+UPDATE: And since this article was first published, Grainfed Brewing has arrived (see part II) and Akasha's reinvention of The Edwards has come to life, which means you'll find a new end point for this Crawl below.

 Despite the travails of COVID, Newcastle continues to build upon its reputation as a "must-visit city" for craft beer aficionados as more venues and breweries continue to open and the city's beer fans embrace them.